ken862734801/weather-app/README.md

      https://rapidapi.com/Spott/api/spott

+     ### UPDATE!

+     The Spott API was relatively simple to implement and now the autocomplete has a more complete list of city options.
+Unfortunately there is a hard limit on requests; however, when the threshold has been hit, the autocomplete will fall back on the hard coded array.

 - The inclusion of a placeholder image or a loading animation while the data is being fetch.
 - The inclusion of visual feedback when a bad request has been made.
 Currently an error message is logged and the search is returned; however, that is not enough of an indication to the user.